Systematic search for singularities in 3D Euler flows: Numerical results

 As is evident from figure \ref{fig:init:75}(b), computations carried out with the resolution $128^3$ are under-resolved and now we consider the effect of refining the resolution on solutions of Problem \ref{pb:H3} with $T = 75$.
-As we did in \S\,\ref{sec:Tshort}, we proceed by using the optimal initial condition $\teta_{75}^N$ as the initial guess in iteration \eqref{eq:RCG} when solving Problem \ref{pb:H3} with the resolution $(2N)^3$.
+As we did in Section \ref{sec:Tshort}, we proceed by using the optimal initial condition $\teta_{75}^N$ as the initial guess in iteration \eqref{eq:RCG} when solving Problem \ref{pb:H3} with the resolution $(2N)^3$.
 The dependence of the objective functional $\Phi_{75}^N\left(\bbeta^{(n)}\right)$ on the iteration index $n$ is presented for different resolutions in figure~\ref{fig:resol:iter:75}(a).
 Figure \ref{fig:resol:iter:75}(b) shows that, unlike in the case with $T = 25$, cf.~figure \ref{fig:resol:iter:25}(b), the maximum attained values of the objective functional $\tPhi_{75}^N$ diverge as we refine the resolution with the difference $\tPhi_{75}^{2N} - \tPhi_{75}^N$ increasing with $N$.
-As explained in \S\,\ref{sec:results}, this indicates the possibility of a singularity formation at some $t \in [0, 75]$.
+As explained in Section \ref{sec:results}, this indicates the possibility of a singularity formation at some $t \in [0, 75]$.

 The energy spectra of the optimal initial conditions $\teta_{75}^N$ and the corresponding terminal states $\u^N\left(75; \teta_{75}^N\right)$ are shown in figures \ref{fig:spectrum:resol:75}(a) and \ref{fig:spectrum:resol:75}(b), respectively.
 Comparing these two figures, we observe that even though the initial conditions $\teta_{75}^N$ are well-resolved for $N = 512, 1024$, the time evolutions computed with all resolutions become under-resolved at later times.
-In particular, for $N = 1024$ this happens at $t = 51.25$ and is detected by the appearance of aliasing errors when the amplitudes of Fourier coefficients with wavenumbers $|\bk| > 2\pi \lfloor N/3\rfloor$ become larger than the machine precision.
-For lower resolutions, computations become under-resolved at earlier times.
+In particular, for $N = 1024$ this happens at {$t = T_0:= 51.25$} and is detected by the appearance of aliasing errors when the amplitudes of Fourier coefficients with {wavenumbers $|\bk| > k_0$ become larger than $10^{-30}$.} For lower resolutions, computations become under-resolved at earlier times. {Once the numerical solution becomes under-resolved, its blow-up is prevented by the presence of the filter $\widehat G_{\bds j}$ (cf.~Section \ref{sec:num:discretization}) which can be regarded as a form of dissipative regularization applied to the Euler system \eqref{eq:Euler}.
+Since the form of the filter depends on the resolution $N$ (cf.~figures \ref{fig:spectrum:resol:25} and \ref{fig:spectrum:resol:75}), its regularizing effect vanishes when the resolution is refined, thereby allowing the computed solution to approach the singular trajectory as seen in figure \ref{fig:resol:iter:75}(b).}